Mark Mitchell (basketball): Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Duke 2022 Basketball Commitments".
+Rivals.
+Retrieved December 6, 2023.; "2022 Duke Blue Devils Recruiting Class".
+ESPN.
+Retrieved December 6, 2023.; "2022 Team Ranking".
+Rivals.
+Retrieved December 6, 2023.;

 College career

+Duke

 Mitchell entered his freshman season at Duke as a starter at forward.
 He started 35 games and averaged 9.1 points per game and 4.5 rebounds per game while shooting 46.9% from the field during his freshman season.
 In Mitchell’s sophomore year, he started 32 games out of 33 games played and averaged 11.6 points per game and 6 rebounds per game while shooting 54% from the field.

+Mizzou

 On April 9, 2024, Mitchell entered the transfer portal.
 Mitchell committed to the Missouri Tigers on April 19, 2024.
 On February 19, 2025, Mitchell scored a career-high 31 points against then No. 4 Alabama as Mizzou won their 20th game of the 2024-2025 season.

 After leading the team in scoring during the 2024-2025 regular season, Mitchell was named Third-team all-SEC.
+He averaged 18.3 points, 5.2 rebounds, and 3.6 assists per game as a senior.

+In August 2026, Mitchell was granted a temporary restraining order against the NCAA and as a result granted a fifth season of eligibility after filing a lawsuit in the state of Kentucky.
+He first committed to play his final season at the University of Kentucky.
+On August 31, Mitchell de-committed from Kentucky and re-enrolled at Missouri in order to avoid a legal battle with the SEC in regards to transferring within the conference after the allotted spring window.

+Professional career

+Mitchell automatically was entered in the 2026 NBA draft after his senior season, not formally declaring, and went unselected.
+After which he played with the Denver Nuggets in the 2026 NBA Summer League, though he did not sign a contract in the NBA.